 Applications should be returned to the School Admissions team who will aim to process the application within a maximum of 20 school days.

-- Reception - We now have two Reception Classes there are Eight places available
+- Reception - We now have two Reception Classes and there are 11 places available

 - Year 5 - FULL

 - Year 6 - We have 3 places available

 If your child is due to go into any of the above groups the procedure is as follows.

 If your child is due to join Nursery or move into Reception, applications must be received by 15th January and you will be notified of a place on 16th April of the year of admission.